March 6, 2019

-TAHLEQUAH, Okla. — The Cherokee Nation is now accepting applications for its Summer Youth Employment Program, which provides valuable work experience for about 600 Native youth each year.
+TAHLEQUAH, Okla. — The Cherokee Nation is now accepting applications for its Summer Youth Employment Program, which each year provides valuable work experience to hundreds of Native youth.

-Applications for the employment program are available at any of the 11 Cherokee Nation Career Services offices and are due by April 28.
-The program kicks off June 5 and ends July 28, with participants working 40 hours per week and earning $7.25 per hour.
+Applications for the employment program are available at any of the 11 Cherokee Nation Career Services offices and are due by April 5.
+The six-week program kicks off June 10 and ends July 19, with participants working 40-hour weeks and earning $7.25 per hour.

 Applicants for the internship program may apply at any Career Services office.
-Among other requirements, applicants for the leadership program must reside in the tribe’s 14-county jurisdiction and have a GPA of 3.0 or higher for the current school year.
-Two letters of recommendation from school administrators, a school counselor and/or former employers are also necessary.
+Among other requirements, applicants for the leadership program must live within the tribe’s 14-county area and have a GPA of 3.0 or higher for the current school year.
+Two letters of recommendation from either a school administrator, a school counselor and/or former employer are also necessary.

 For more information on the Cherokee Nation Summer Youth Employment Program or the Summer Youth Leadership Intern Program, including eligibility criteria for each, call 918-453-5555.